mpetri/rmq-rs/README.md

 This crate implements a succinct data structure to solve the Range Minimum Query (RMQ) problem in constant time and linear space.

-This code was derived from a succinct version of RMQ, implemented by Giuseppe Ottaviano's succinct c++ library: https://github.com/ot/succinct.
+This code was derived (almost verbatim) from a succinct version of RMQ, implemented by Giuseppe Ottaviano's succinct c++ library: https://github.com/ot/succinct.

 # What is RMQ (taken from Wikipedia)